agbernard/ingest-demo/README.md

     cd <project root>/ingest-demo/supplier
     mvn -Djetty.port=8081 jetty:run

+####Server 6
-Once everything is running, you can use the following command to see it in action:
+Just for testing - once everything is running, you can use the following command to see it in action:

     curl -H "Content-type: application/json" -X POST -d '{"supplierUrl": "http://localhost:8081/content/movies", "contentIds": ["1", "2"]}' http://localhost:8080/ingestion/tasks